Some links in this post may be affiliate links

 Family: Asparagaceae

-Common names: Ti Plant, Hawaiian Goodluck Plant, Hawaiian Ti Plant, Polynesian Ti
+Common names: Hawaiian Ti Plant, Hawaiian Goodluck Plant, Ti Plant, Polynesian Ti

 Cordyline terminalis also called Cordyline fruitcosa or Dracaena terminalis is native to the western Pacific Ocean region, from New Zealand, eastern Australia, southeastern Asia and Polynesia, with one species found in southeastern South America.
-It is among the popular tropical foliage plants that you can grow successfully in the home, office and other suitable spaces
+It is among popular tropical foliage plants that you can grow successfully in the home, office and other spaces

 Ti Plant is a compact False Palm which grows to a height of about 1-2 feet and a spread of about 3-4 feet.
 The leaves are about 2 feet long.